scuzzydude/asimov/asimov.md

 [^35]: Consecrated as *The Summit* in 1994 where *The Dream* made me a believer.

-[^36]: Tread carefully, do not speak the name that must not be spoken.
+[^36]: Speaketh not, the name that must not be spoken.

 [^37]: From <https://www.tesla.com/about>